Small businesses have found it’s more important than ever to connect with customers via websites and social media.

 - Continue to update the content on your website to encourage more website visits and improve search engine rankings.

-After the 2020 pandemic, it’s more important than ever for companies to start their small business websites and boost their online presence.
+It’s more important than ever for companies to start their small business websites and boost their online presence.

 It’s never been easier or more affordable to start a small business website.
 Sign up for a Bluehost plan today, and we’ll walk you through it.